tomas/tuktuk/README.md

 end
 ```

 With Tuktuk, you can also deliver multiple messages at once.
-Depending on the max_workers config parameter, Tuktuk will either connect sequentially to the target MX servers, or do it in parallel by spawning threads.
-You need to pass an array of emails, and you'll receive an array of [response, email] elements, just as above.
+Depending on the `max_workers` config parameter, Tuktuk will either connect sequentially to the target domain's MX servers, or do it in parallel by spawning threads.

+Tuktuk will try to send all emails targeted for a specific domain on the same SMTP session.
+If a MX server is not responding -- or times out in the middle --, Tuktuk will try to deliver the remaining messages to next MX server, and so on.

+To #deliver_many, you need to pass an array of messages, and you'll receive an array of [response, email] elements, just as above.

 ``` ruby
 messages = [ { ... }, { ... }, { ... }, { ... } ] # array of messages